newaetech/sonata-pcb/README.md

 The original PCB was designed in Altium, and the design then ported to KiCAD.
 The production gerbers are generated from the Altium PCB.

-### Sonata-XL / Sonata-A200
+### Sonata-XL (Sonata-A200)

 A modified version of Sonata with a larger (Artix A200) FPGA is also available.
+This version was designed for various test environments.
-This version is not currently supported.
-It may not be long-term available as is being used for specific testing.
+It may be available in future versions.